Defender, Right Out the Gate

 |0

-This work, Defender, Right Out the Gate [Image 2 of 2], by SrA Stephani Barge, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Defender, Right Out the Gate, by SrA Joao Marcus Costa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT